 Shingles (herpes zoster) is a painful, blistering rash caused by the chickenpox virus.
 Anyone who has ever had chickenpox already has the virus that causes shingles in their nerve tissue.
 The dormant virus can reactivate — even many years later — and cause shingles.

-Typically, shingles begins as mild itchiness or pain that develops into a cluster of small blisters in a defined area on one side of your body.
+Typically, shingles begin as mild itchiness or pain that develops into a cluster of small blisters in a defined area on one side of your body.
 Over the course of a few days, the blisters break and leave behind painful ulcers.
 These ulcers eventually dry out and crust over.
 They typically heal completely in around four weeks.

 If taken early enough, oral antiviral medications can help reduce the length of infection and the symptoms and pain associated with shingles.
 A shingles vaccine is also available to patients over the age of 60.